opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    # Otherwise, it will create a role 'Member' to do that.
    export NEW_USER_ROLE=xxx

+   # For XCI installer the following environment parameters should be added in
+   # this file.
+Otherwise, those parameters could be ignored.
+   export INSTALLER_TYPE=osa
+   export DEPLOY_SCENARIO=os-nosdn-nofeature
+   export XCI_FLAVOR=noha

 The OS_AUTH_URL variable is key to configure correctly, as the other admin services are collected from the identity service.
 HTTPS should be configured in the SUT so